Calf Strain

 What Is a Calf Strain?

 A calf strain is a partial injury to the calf muscle fibres.
 In more severe cases, it may be called a calf tear or calf muscle tear.
-These injuries are a frequent cause of calf pain in active adults, runners and weekend sport participants.
+These injuries are a common cause of calf pain in active adults, runners and weekend sport participants.

 The main calf muscles are the gastrocnemius and soleus.
 They help you walk, climb stairs, run, jump and push off.
 When the load placed on these muscles exceeds their capacity, a calf strain or tear can occur.